 How to Establish Business Credit for the First Time

-Before you can try to build a solid business credit score with well-managed tradelines, you’ll have to clear one hurdle first.
+You’ll have to clear one hurdle before you can build a solid business credit score with well-managed tradelines.
 You’ll need to find someone that’s willing to extend credit to your company.
 This isn’t difficult as long as you know where to look.

 When your business is new (or even just new to credit), you should search carefully for your first credit accounts.
 Not only do you need to find companies that report to the business credit bureaus, you also need to find companies with easy approval criteria.
 In other words, you need to find companies who are willing to offer financing to startups and businesses without an established credit score or credit history.